-Class participation is a must and may be the deciding factor in borderline grades.
+Participation is a must.
 I may allot extra credit points for exemplary participation and effort.
 Students are required to take all exams on the scheduled dates.
 However, if an exam must be missed, the student must contact me in advance with a legitimate reason and appropriate documentation.
 In exceptional situations, I will provide an altered make-up exam.
-I will not give make-up quizzes (I will drop the lowest quiz grade) or make-up exams.
+I rarely allow for make-up of Mind Tap activities (please contact me early if you are having technical difficulties).